 I have a problem they don’t hold as much as I hoped, so I decided to divide my caffeinated (black and pue-rh teas, mostly) and herbal teas between two boxes.

-Beside the boxes, I have several jars and bags of loose teas as well as a few tins of tea sachets.
+Besides the boxes, I have several jars, bags of loose teas, and a few tins of tea sachets.

 Technically, loose tea should be kept in a dark container, but I have a couple of jars in there that I think are probably okay since we keep the door closed.
 My plan is to cover the tins in pretty patterned paper and use those for loose teas once the sachets are gone.